François Mayoux: Communist

 The Mayouxes left the SFIO in November 1919 and joined the French Communist Party (PCF: Parti communiste français) after the Congress of Tours.

 Francois was secretary of the Union des syndicats des Bouches-du-Rhône from 1919 to 1921.

-Marie and François Mayoux were expelled from the PCF at the Party congress held in Paris from 16–19 October 1922 as "unrepentant sydicalists".
+Marie and François Mayoux were expelled from the PCF at the Party congress held in Paris from 16 to 19 October 1922 as "unrepentant sydicalists".

 Francois said this was due to their defense of the autonomy of unions from the Communist Party, and their sympathy with the Russian opposition.

 Anarchist

 From 1923 to 1936 the Mayouxes published a small bulletin Notre point de vue.

 They became libertarian, and wrote for anarchist journals such as La Revue Anarchiste, La Voix Libertaire, CQFD, Défense de l'Homme and Le Monde Libertaire.

 In 1929 they were expelled from the Confédération générale du travail unitaire (CGTU), but continued their activism.

-After being expelled from the CGTU they founded an independent teacher's union.
+After being expelled from the CGTU they founded an independent teachers' union.

 They supported the Republicans in the Spanish Civil War (1936–39) and denounced the Stalinist "gravediggers."

 At the start of World War II (1939–45) their son Jehan Mayoux, who shared his parents' pacifist convictions, refused conscription and was imprisoned.

 After the war Francois wrote his memoirs while in retirement in La Ciotat.

 François Mayoux died on 21 July 1967 at La Ciotat.